zessu/zessu.github.io/src/content/blog/typography.md

 **Letter Spacing/Tracking** - The space between each letter.
 Should also be inversely proportional to the size of the font.
 Bigger fonts are easier to read thus more legible with less letter spacing compared to smaller fonts which can be harder to distinguish so need more spacing.<br />
 **Kerning** - Kerning is the reduction of increasing of space between individual letters.<br />

-So there you go, there's a lot more about typography that you need to consider beyond typefaces, fonts, font sizes, kerning, line height and so on e.g color contrast, hierarchy, responsive typography for the web but I thought this was a nice introduction to the basics of typography.
-I researched some designers and will leave you with some designs from James Reid, Alexander Rodchenko and Varvara Stepanova and others that highlight how important typography can be for thought provoking messaging e.g protest posters and I hope you get some nostalgia or inspiration looking at these as well.
+So there you go, there's a lot more about typography that you need to consider beyond typefaces, fonts, font sizes, kerning, line height e.g color contrast, hierarchy, responsive typography for the web e.t.c but I think this is a nice introduction to the basics of typography.

+I researched some designers and will leave you with some designs from **James Reid, Alexander Rodchenko, Varvara Stepanova and others** that highlight how important typography can be for thought provoking messaging e.g protest posters and I hope you get some nostalgia or inspiration looking at these as well.

 <div style="display: flex; flex-direction: column; gap: 10px;">
   <!-- First Image -->